kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 There are two ways to handle a network disconnect:

-* Automatically reconnect to Kuzzle when possible, and enter *offline mode* in the meantime.
-This is the default behavior.
 * Stop all further communication with Kuzzle and invalidate the current instance and all its children.
 The application will have to manually reconnect once the network is available.
 To do so, simply set the ``autoReconnect`` option to ``false`` when creating the SDK instance.
+* Reconnect automatically to Kuzzle when possible, and enter *offline mode* in the meantime.
+This is the default behavior.

 *Offline mode* refers to the time between a ``disconnected`` and a ``reconnected`` event (see [Events]({{ site_base_path }}sdk-reference/essentials/events)).